-Under the Company's By-Laws and North Carolina law, shares represented at the meeting by proxy for any purpose will be deemed present for quorum purposes for the remainder of the meeting.
+Under our By-Laws and North Carolina law, shares represented at the meeting by proxy for any purpose will be deemed present for quorum purposes for the remainder of the meeting.
 Directors will be elected by the vote of a plurality of the votes cast by the Common Shares entitled to vote in the election, provided that a quorum is present.
 Accordingly, Common Shares which are present at the meeting for any other purpose but which are not voted in the election of directors will not affect the election of the candidates receiving a plurality of the votes cast by the Common Shares entitled to vote in the election at the meeting.
-Approval of Proposals #2, #3 and #4 by the holders of Common Shares may be by the affirmative vote of a majority of the votes cast for or against the Proposal by the Common Shares.
-The holders of Class C Preferred Shares are entitled to vote as a separate group on and only on Proposal #4 to amend the Company's Articles of Incorporation to create four new classes of preferred shares and to increase the Company's authorized Common Shares.
-Approval of the Proposal by the Class C Preferred Shares may be by the affirmative vote of a majority of the votes cast for or against the Proposal by the Class C Preferred Shares.
-Approval of any other proposal to come before the meeting requires the affirmative vote of a majority of the votes cast for or against the proposal by the Common Shares unless the North Carolina Business Corporation Act requires that the proposal be approved by the affirmative vote of a percentage of the votes entitled to be cast on the proposal.
-If a proposal may be approved by the affirmative vote of a majority of the votes cast on the proposal, abstentions, broker non-votes and shares which are present at the meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on the proposal.
+Approval of Proposal #2 by the holders of Common Shares may be by the affirmative vote of a majority of the votes cast for or against the Proposal by the Common Shares.
+Approval of any other proposal to come before the meeting requires the affirmative vote of a majority of the votes cast for or against the Proposal by the Common Shares unless the North Carolina Business Corporation Act requires that the proposal be approved by the affirmative vote of a majority of the votes and shares which are present at the meeting for any other proposal.
+If a proposal may be approved by the affirmative vote of a majority of the votes and shares which are present at the meeting for any other purpose but which are not voted on a particular proposal will not affect the outcome of the vote on the proposal.